 Admission selection and processes: No information was found

-Board: No information was found in the requirements of an institution of higher education to establish a Board of Management.
-However, all administration and management staff must possess credentials in business or in the field of education and must be registered at the Ministry of Education, Youth, Sports, Agriculture and Lands (MEYSAL).
+Board: All administration and management staff must possess credentials in business or in the field of education and be registered under the Ministry of Education, Youth, Sports, Agriculture and Lands (MEYSAL).

-Reporting requirements: All tertiary educational institutions must provide the Chief Officer with periodic reports on the achievement of learning outcomes of its curricular programmes, the evaluation of graduate success through the use of indicators such as employment rates and the evaluation of educational improvements through the use of indicators such as student retention, persistence and completion of programmes.
+Reporting requirements: All tertiary education institutions are required to provide the Chief Officer with periodic reports on the achievement of learning outcomes, the evaluation of graduate success, and the evaluation of educational improvements through student retention and completion rates.
 For more information, see Multi-level regulations.

 Inspection: See Multi-level regulations.

 Assessment: Assessment materials must be approved during the registration process, considering their relevance and suitability.